Unity FM Lira

 Akwiaworo Primary School in Lira City East Division is currently operating without a headteacher after the officer recently transferred to the school failed to report for duty.

-He expressed concern that the absence of school leadership has affected normal operations, with teachers reportedly hesitant to resume full lessons.
-He added that even the deputy headteacher who was posted to the school has not yet reported, despite pupils attending classes regularly.
+He expressed concern that the absence of school leadership has disrupted normal operations, with teachers reportedly hesitant to resume full lessons.
+He added that the deputy headteacher who was also posted to the school has not yet reported, despite pupils attending classes regularly.

-Angoi warned that if the headteacher does not report by Monday next week, he would mobilise parents to trace the former headteacher, Bosco Olila, to ensure learning continues uninterrupted.
+Angoi warned that if the headteacher does not report by Monday next week, he will mobilise parents to trace the former headteacher, Bosco Olila, to ensure that learning continues uninterrupted.

-Olot praised the former headteacher for his tireless efforts to improve academic performance but expressed concern that the gains made could be lost if the matter is not urgently addressed.
+Olot praised the former headteacher for his tireless efforts to improve academic performance but expressed concern that the gains made could be lost if the matter is not addressed urgently.

-He therefore called on the education department of Lira City to treat the issue as an emergency and save the situation immediately.
+He therefore called on the Lira City Education Department to treat the issue as an emergency and intervene immediately.

-When contacted, the City Education Officer, Canon Jane Obeny, confirmed that the newly posted headteacher had not yet reported.
-However, she assured parents and stakeholders that the headteacher is expected to report to the school on Monday, February 23, 2026, and encouraged parents to continue supporting their children’s education.
+When contacted, the City Education Officer, Canon Jane Obeny, confirmed that the newly posted headteacher had not yet reported for duty.
+However, she assured parents and stakeholders that the headteacher is expected to report to the school on Monday, 23 February 2026, and urged parents to continue supporting their children’s education.

-Lira City Education Officer, Canon Jane Obeny responding to the situation
+Lira City Education Officer, Canon Jane Obeny, responding to concerns over the delayed reporting of the newly posted headteacher.

-Lira City authorities recently reshuffled headteachers and teachers as schools opened for first term.
+Lira City authorities recently reshuffled headteachers and teachers as schools reopened for the first term.